AngelAlvarado/KafkaPlugin/README.md

 Log Record Schema
 -----------------

-Records must be written to Kafka in JSON format; the following properties MUST be present; any other properties are ignored:
+Records must be written to Kafka in JSON format; the following properties are used.
+All are optional, and any other properties are ignored:

     {
         "verb": "GET"
         "request": "/search/tag/list",
         "clientip": "65.91.212.94",
         "lat": 38.0,
         "lon": -97.0,
+        "area": 1234.56
     }

+You can use upper or lower case for property names.

+* If `lat` and `lon` are both present, and within the map bounds (see below), a block will be rendered at height 100 over that location on the map.
+Note - you must use sand or gravel to get the falling effect.
+* If `area` is present and 10000 or more, then the block will be sand, otherwise it will be gravel.
+* If `verb` is present, then "`{verb}` `{request}` from `{clientip}`" will be sent to the Minecraft client UI as a broadcast message - e.g. `GET /index.html FROM 134.23.34.56`

 Setup
 -----